scylladb/scylla-cluster-tests/README.rst

 Running via sct.py
 ------------------

-The benefit of running in this mode, is that you can reuse your local kind/minikube binary
+The benefit of running in this mode, is that you can reuse your local kind binary

 on EKS::